automorph-org/automorph/docs/Overview.md

 ### Known issues

-* Mangled signatures for a few nonessential methods in Automorph API documentation caused by a Scaladoc defect
+* Mangled signatures of a few nonessential methods in the API documentation caused by a Scaladoc defect

 ## Supported standards

-Following technical standards are supported by freely combining the relevant [plugins](https://automorph.org/docs/Plugins).
+The following technical standards are supported by freely combining appropriate [plugins](https://automorph.org/docs/Plugins).

 ### RPC protocols